ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

   }
 }
 ```
 Algorithm of this application is similar to the `keyboard-combo.ino` one.
-Here we include the `Mouse.h` header instead of `Keyboard.h` one.
+Here we include the `Mouse.h` header instead of the `Keyboard.h` one.
 This header provides the `Mouse_` class and the `Mouse` global object.
-The same [`begin`](https://www.arduino.cc/en/Reference/MouseBegin) method is called in the `setup` function to initialize `Mouse` object.
+The same [`begin`](https://www.arduino.cc/en/Reference/MouseBegin) method is called in the `setup` function to initialize the `Mouse` object.

-Click simulation happens in the `click` function.
+Mouse click simulation happens in the `click` function.
 There are two actions in this function.
 The first one is moving cursor to the specified position.
 We use the [`move`](https://www.arduino.cc/en/Reference/MouseMove) method of `Mouse` object to do it.
-The second action is a click simulation in the current cursor position.
-The [`click`](https://www.arduino.cc/en/Reference/MouseClick) method is used for this simulation.
+The second action is a click simulation in the current cursor position with the [`click`](https://www.arduino.cc/en/Reference/MouseClick) method.

 The commands from computer are processed in the `loop` function.
 Meaning of received bytes differs comparing to the `keyboard-combo.ino` application.
 Now the control AutoIt script sends four bytes: